Department of Elections Mission and Responsibilities

 - Providing services and voter education to registered voters and potential registrants;

-- Administering the vote-by-mail program for over 327,000 voters who permanently vote by mail and over 8,000 military and overseas voters;
+- Administering a universal (automatic) vote-by-mail program for all locally registered voters and approximately 11,000 military and overseas voters;

 - Securing nearly 600 polling places to administer voting on Election Day;